-Single Cell Platform (Academic)
+Single Cell Accelerator (Industry)

 The transcriptome of each cell practically serves as a molecular fingerprint as it is unique and bundles all information that define cell identity, function, physiological status or sensitivity towards its environment.
 Single cell transcriptomics comprises the isolation and examination of transcriptomes of single cells/nuclei using RNA-sequencing, in situhybridization and the analysis of chromatin accessibility.